A Creative Pilgrimage on the Camino de Santiago

 Your Investment:

-Roommates: Hotels on the Camino are small and accommodations will be double-occupancy with the exception of the two single supplements.
-(For two nights of the trip, even those with single supplements will need to double up because of limited housing availability.)
+Roommates: Hotels on the Camino are small and accommodations will be mostly double-occupancy.
 We will help you find a roommate if you don't have one.

 Cancellations and Refunds:

-The initial $1000 non-refundable deposit will be forfeited in all cases.
-A cancellation fee of $3000 (this includes your initial deposit) will be collected between February 1, 2023 and June 1, 2023.
-After June 1, 2023, there will be no refunds.
+After April 3, 2026, there will be no refunds.
 Exceptions to this cancellation policy cannot be made for any reason, including personal emergencies.
-After this point, travel protection insurance will provide your only option for recouping your investment in the trip.
+After this point, travel insurance will provide your only option for recouping your investment in the trip.

 We reserve the right to cancel the trip if it is not meeting the trip minimum.
 If we cancel, everything you've paid will be refunded.